Fresh Stock Added! Shipping Internationally!

 7. Black Leheriya Saree

 Think of something classier and elegant than a black saree?
 Well, we’re sure your mind must be running out of options.
 Ever heard of a black leheriya saree?
-It can be the perfect outfit for gatherings, parties, or any important events if you want to look unique and elegant from the crowd.
-The black-colored fabric is combined with beautiful patterns of Leheriya designs which makes this attire definitely a must-have outfit for your wardrobe.
+It can be the perfect outfit for gatherings, parties, or any important event if you want to look unique and elegant from the crowd.
+The black-coloured fabric is combined with beautiful patterns of Leheriya designs which makes this attire definitely a must-have outfit for your wardrobe.

 What is Leheriya fabric?